jldbasa/jldbasa_old.github.io/source/_posts/2014-03-02-rails-security-pitfalls.markdown

 ### problem

-by default the token is stored in the file
+by default the token is stored in the file. most of the time this file is in version control

 {% codeblock lang:ruby config/initializers/secret_token.rb %}